reduxjs/redux/packages/action-listener-middleware/README.md

 The `listener` callback will receive the current action as its first argument, as well as a "listener API" object similar to the "thunk API" object in `createAsyncThunk`.

-The listener may be configured to run _before_ an action reaches the reducer, _after_ the reducer, or both, by passing a `when` option when adding the listene.
+The listener may be configured to run _before_ an action reaches the reducer, _after_ the reducer, or both, by passing a `when` option when adding the listener.
 If the `when` option is not provided, the default is 'afterReducer':

 ```ts
 middleware.addListener({